lupyuen/lupyuen.github.io/src/ikea.md

     zero
     ```

+    Which is connected to our IKEA Sensor.

-1. TODO: Enter this command...
+1. Enter this command to __dump the output__ from our IKEA Sensor...

     ```bash
     cat /dev/ttyS1
     ```

-    TODO: We should see...
+    We should see some meaningless ASCII data...

     ```text
-    nsh>
     3(1>
     2'0A
     2%0C